wesleyboar/DS-User-Guide/README.md

 ## Contributing

 > [!NOTE]
-> For a detailed walkthrough of how to contribute to [Use Cases](https://www.designsafe-ci.org/user-guide/usecases/), see [its upcoming README](https://github.com/DesignSafe-CI/DS-User-Guide/blob/feat/DES-2668-migrate-isolated-use-cases-to-here/user-guide/docs/usecases/README.md).
+> For a detailed walkthrough of how to contribute to [Use Cases](https://www.designsafe-ci.org/user-guide/usecases/), see [its README](https://github.com/DesignSafe-CI/DS-User-Guide/blob/main/user-guide/docs/usecases/README.md).

 1. [Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) this repository.\
     <sup>(unless you are a direct collaborator)</sup>